TD Ameritrade, Fidelity problems rile social media users

-NEW YORK (Reuters) - Social media users flooded TD Ameritrade's (AMTD.O) and Fidelity Investments' Twitter feeds with irate messages on Friday, as customers struggled to access their online brokerage accounts.
+NEW YORK, June 24 (Reuters) - Social media users flooded TD Ameritrade's and Fidelity Investments' Twitter feeds with irate messages on Friday, as customers struggled to access their accounts with the online brokers.

-The apparent problems came a day after Britain voted in a referendum to leave the European Union, or Brexit.
+The apparent problems came on the heels of a British referendum to leave the European Union, or Brexit.

 Global financial markets plunged as results from the vote showed a 52-48 percent victory for the campaign to leave a bloc Britain joined more than 40 years ago.